 The “Identifiable victim” effect

 To keep things simple, the researchers also avoided giving the humans or animals names or other identities.
 Research into “identifiable-victim” effects has found that we value individuals with names higher than those without names.
 Participants might also prioritize humans more if the boat passengers were identified as children.
-And “many adults, we suspect, would rather save a puppy than save a boat with 10 serial killers on it,” the researchers write.

 The second of the two experiments involved 61 slightly older children (aged 7 to 9), and 66 adults.
 This study was basically the same as the first, with the only difference being that instead of giving their own preferences, the participants indicated what they thought “Mr. X” would do.
 “Mr. X” was identified as someone “who always does the right thing.”

 This distinction allowed the researchers to test whether the respondents were displaying their personal preferences, or whether they were indicating what they believed to be the morally correct choice.